puppetlabs/puppet-docs/source/guides/custom_facts.markdown

 based on site-specific data that just isn't available via Facter, or perhaps you'd like to include it in a template.

-Since you can't include arbitrary Ruby code in your manifests, the best solution is to a new fact to Facter.
+Since you can't include arbitrary ruby code in your manifests, the best solution is to a new fact to Facter.
 These additional facts can then be distributed to Puppet clients and are available for use in manifests and templates, just like any other fact would be.

 ## The Concept

-You can add new facts by writing snippets of Ruby code on the Puppet master.
+You can add new facts by writing snippets of ruby code on the Puppet master.
 Puppet will then use [Plugins in Modules](./plugins_in_modules.html) to distribute the facts to the client.

-## An Example

-Let's say you need to get the output of `uname --hardware-platform` to single out a specific type of workstation.
-To do this, you would create a new custom fact.
-Start by giving the fact a name, in this case, `hardware_platform`, and create our new fact in a file, `hardware_platform.rb`, on the Puppet master server:

-    # hardware_platform.rb

-    Facter.add("hardware_platform") do
-      setcode do
-        Facter::Util::Resolution.exec('/bin/uname --hardware-platform')
-      end
-    end

-> **Note:** Prior to Facter 1.5.8, values returned by `Facter::Util::Resolution.exec` often had trailing newlines.
-If your custom fact will also be used by older versions of Facter, you may need to call `chomp` on these values.
-(In the example above, this would look like `Facter::Util::Resolution.exec('/bin/uname --hardware-platform').chomp`.)

-You can then use the instructions in [Plugins In Modules](./plugins_in_modules.html) page to copy the new fact to a module and distribute it.
-During your next Puppet run, the value of the new fact will be available to use in your manifests.

-The best place to get ideas about how to write your own custom facts is to look at the existing Facter fact code.
-You will find lots of examples of how to interpret different types of system data and return useful facts.

-## Using other facts

-You can write a fact which uses other facts by accessing Facter.value("somefact").

-For example:

-    Facter.add("osfamily") do
-      setcode do
-        distid = Facter.value('lsbdistid')
-        case distid
-        when /RedHatEnterprise|CentOS|Fedora/
-          "redhat"
-        when "ubuntu"
-          "debian"
-        else
-          distid
-        end
-      end
-    end

 ## Loading Custom Facts